How Dexter Trailer Drum Brakes Enhance Safety on the Road

 How often should I replace my Dexter trailer drum brakes?

-Most Dexter trailer drum brakes will last for several years without needing to be replaced.
+Most Dexter trailer drum brakes will last several years without needing replacement.
 However, it is important to regularly check the brakes for wear and tear and replace them if necessary.

 To extend the life of your Dexter trailer drum brakes, it is important to inspect them regularly and clean them as needed.
 In addition, you should replace the brakes if they show signs of wear or are not working correctly.

-What warning signs are that my Dexter trailer drum brakes need to be replaced?
+What warning signs are that my Dexter trailer drum brakes must be replaced?

-If your Dexter trailer drum brakes are not functioning correctly, it is important to replace them as soon as possible.
+If your Dexter trailer drum brakes are not functioning correctly, replacing them as soon as possible is important.
 Several warning signs indicate your brakes need to be replaced, including:

 - Grinding or squealing noise when braking